 There are two embarkation/disembarkation ports to choose from.

-Guests sailing with Holland America can choose to start and end their trip in Seattle, Washington, or Vancouver, Canada.
-Both are easily accessible.
-Both destinations are home to plenty of hotels, and many of them provide transportation to the port.
+Guests sailing with Holland America can choose to sail from Seattle, Washington, or Vancouver, Canada, both of which are easily accessible.
+The two cities are also home to a handful of great hotels, and many of them provide transportation to the port.

-Keep in mind that all itineraries, regardless of where they depart from, visit picturesque towns and villages like Juneau, Sitka, and Ketchikan.
+It's worth noting that all itineraries -- regardless of where they depart from -- visit picturesque towns and villages like Juneau, Sitka, and Ketchikan.
 Cruisers can also enjoy scenic sailing through the Inside Passage and Glacier Bay.

 Guests can combine a land and sea vacation.

 If you want to extend your time in Alaska, consider one of Holland America's Land and Sea Cruisetours.
 Denali Cruisetours last anywhere from eight to 13 nights and offer a traditional cruise experience -- along with air, bus, and railway travel.
-The bucket-list-worthy trip affords guests the opportunity to spend several nights at McKinley Chalet Resort, which is just steps away from Denali National Park and Preserve entrance.
+The bucket-list-worthy trip allows guests to spend several nights at McKinley Chalet Resort, which is just steps away from the entrance to Denali National Park and Preserve.

 For an even more immersive Alaska adventure, opt for a Denali and Yukon Cruisetours.
 These sailings range from eight to 17 nights in length.
 In addition to touring Denali, you'll be able to retrace Gold Rush history and partake in a wilderness tour through the Yukon.
 Transportation between Anchorage and Denali is available via the McKinley Explorer.